melstr/melstr/README.md

 ## Hi, I’m Alexandr Meleshkin 👋.
 23 y.o.

-Looking for a job as Java Junior backend developer
+Looking for a job as a Java Junior backend developer

 You can contact me via email: ales.meleshkin@gmail.com